Artificer

 The Artificer table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

-You are also capable of preparing a number of spells equal to either your Inteligence Modifier or half your Artificer level, witch ever is higher.
+You are capable of preparing a number of spells equal to Intelligence modifier + half your artificer level, rounded down (minimum of one spell).

 Spellbook Rules